HTTP-RPC/Kilo/README.md

 As with `ResultSetAdapter`, `IteratorAdapter` is forward-scrolling only, so its contents are not accessible via the `get()` and `size()` methods.
 This allows the contents of a cursor to be returned directly to the caller without any intermediate buffering.

 `IteratorAdapter` is typically used to serialize result data produced by NoSQL databases.
+It can also be used to serialize the result of stream operations on Java collection types.

 ### Templates
 Although data produced by an HTTP-RPC web service is usually returned to the caller as JSON, it can also be transformed into other representations via "templates".
 Templates are documents that describe an output format, such as HTML, XML, or CSV.
 They are merged with result data at execution time to create the final response that is sent back to the caller.